dylanaraps/pure-bash-bible/README.md

 <img src="https://s3.amazonaws.com/titlepages.leanpub.com/bash/hero" width="40%" align="right">
 </a>

 The goal of this book is to document known and unknown methods of doing various tasks using only built-in `bash` features.
-Using the snippets from this bible can help to remove unneeded dependencies from scripts and in most cases make them that little bit faster.
-I came across these tips and discovered a few while developing [neofetch](https://github.com/dylanaraps/neofetch), [pxltrm](https://github.com/dylanaraps/pxltrm) and some other smaller projects.
+Using the snippets from this bible can help remove unneeded dependencies from scripts and in most cases make them faster.
+I came across these tips and discovered a few while developing [neofetch](https://github.com/dylanaraps/neofetch), [pxltrm](https://github.com/dylanaraps/pxltrm) and other smaller projects.

 The snippets below are linted using `shellcheck` and tests have been written where applicable.
 Want to contribute?
-Have a read of the [CONTRIBUTING.md](https://github.com/dylanaraps/pure-bash-bible/blob/master/CONTRIBUTING.md).
+Read the [CONTRIBUTING.md](https://github.com/dylanaraps/pure-bash-bible/blob/master/CONTRIBUTING.md).
 It outlines how the unit tests work and what is required when adding snippets to the bible.

-See something that is incorrectly described, buggy or outright wrong?
+See something incorrectly described, buggy or outright wrong?
 Open an issue or send a pull request.
 If the bible is missing something, open an issue and a solution will be found.

 <br>
 <p align="center"><b>This book is also available to purchase on leanpub. https://leanpub.com/bash</b></p>